sajidpatel/module-price-drop-notification/ReadMe.md

-# MumzWorld Price Drop Notification Module for Magento 2
+# SajidPatel Price Drop Notification Module for Magento 2

 ## Overview

-The MumzWorld Price Drop Notification module for Magento 2 allows customers to subscribe to price drop alerts for specific products.
+The SajidPatel Price Drop Notification module for Magento 2 allows customers to subscribe to price drop alerts for specific products.
 When the price of a subscribed product decreases, the system automatically sends an email notification to the customer.

 ## Features